CCBDA-UPC/Assignments-2020/Lab09.md

 - Cost-center = laboratory
 - Project = ccbda serverless

-Download a zip with the files from [https://github.com/CCBDA-UPC/Lambda-example](https://github.com/CCBDA-UPC/Lambda-example).

-Edit the file `script.js` and replace `apiUrl = 'https://YOUR-API-HOST/test/serverless-controller';` with the API Endpoint URL without adding any query string parameter.
+Download and edit the file [`script.js`](Lambda-example/script.js) and replace `apiUrl = 'https://YOUR-API-HOST/test/serverless-controller';` with the API Endpoint URL without adding any query string parameter.

 Open the bucket Properties pane, choose `Static Website Hosting`, and do the following: